Start of your trip to Australia by checking out as each state has different laws. Queensland has really tough laws but they decriminalised xxxx 2024

 By decriminalising prostitution, Queensland’s sex workers can now begin to advertise their services (with some restrictions), comfortably approach law enforcement if they face any threats or discomfort at work from patrons or their employers, and many other rights afforded to non-sex-industry workers.

-Equally, by decriminalising prostitution, Queensland has helped to remove some of the stigma which surrounds sex work, which has helped to keep the industry in the shadows, alongside other criminal activity.
+Equally, by decriminalising prostitution, Queensland has helped to remove some of the stigma that surrounds sex work, which has helped to keep the industry in the shadows, alongside other criminal activity.

 While many parts of Australia have yet to legalise sex work, Queensland is one place where you can now enjoy a Brisbane escort or brothel, a male escort or transsexual, regardless of whether you’re a local or visitor.